-B. Identify a Major Professor
+A. Laboratory Rotations and Identify a Major Professor

-All Biology graduate students must identify a major professor by the end of their 2nd semester (excluding summer terms).
+All incoming students must complete at least two seven-week laboratory rotations during their first semester, and they must identify a major professor by the end of their 2nd semester (excluding summer terms).
 Sponsorship by the Chair or Co-chair must be submitted in writing to the Graduate Advisor by the end of the 2nd semester.

 The committee chair or one of the co-chairs must be a member of the Department of Biology graduate faculty.
-Requests for a co-chair from outside the Department of Biology must be approved by the Graduate Program Committee (see requirements on page 7).
+Requests for a co-chair from outside the Department of Biology must be approved by the Graduate Program Committee (see requirements on pages 7-8).

-C. Establish an Advisory Committee
+B. Establish an Advisory Committee